 To mitigate the impact of climate change, the electrical power industry is undergoing rapid advances in new technologies such as renewable generation, advanced sensors, power electronics, and consumer-centric services.
 In particular, the low-voltage distribution system is witnessing massive changes at an unprecedented scale in recent years.
 This is known as the grid-edge revolution.
 The opportunities for innovations and the challenges facing power utilities are more diverse than ever.

 Our vision at PEng Lab is to continuously optimize and utilize the full potential of power grids, while providing necessary evaluation for integrating new technologies into the existing electrical infrastructures.
 We are motivated to develop solutions that enhance the security and reliability of energy systems, in particular power distribution systems and microgrids.
-The research portfolio of PEng Lab addresses a range of issues that changes with the time and the technology, even as the underlying expectations remain constant for electricity that is affordable, reliable and environmentally responsible.
+The research portfolio of PEng Lab addresses a range of issues that changes with the time and the technology, even as the underlying expectations remain constant for electricity that is affordable, reliable, and environmentally responsible.

 Fig. Prototyped three-phase microgrids consisting of 3 full-bridge inverters, voltage & current sensor circuits, and optocoupler circuit.

-Highlights of our past projects include:
+Highlights of some of our past projects include: